-On 18 November 2009, the Minister for Planning at the time advised Parliament that DAPs were being introduced to Western Australia "to improve the planning system by providing more transparency, consistency and reliability in decision making on complex development applications."
+In November 2009, the then Minister for Planning, Hon Rita Saffioti MLA, advised Parliament that DAPs were being introduced to Western Australia "to improve the planning system by providing more transparency, consistency and reliability in decision making on complex development applications."
 Subsequent amendments to improve the DAP system were undertaken in 2013, 2015, 2016, 2020 and 2024.